junxit/us-congress-bills-117/metadata.md

 - 2022-06-03 — Placed on the Union Calendar, Calendar No. 256.
 - 2022-06-03 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-342.
 - 2022-06-03 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-342.
+- 2022-06-07 — Rules Committee Resolution H. Res.
+1153 Reported to House.
+Rule provides for consideration of H.R.
+2377 and H.R.
+7910.
+Provides for one hour of debate on H.R.
+2377 and two hours of debate on H.R.
+7910.
+Also provides for a motion to recommit on each measure.
+- 2022-06-09 — Amendment in the nature of a substitute reported by the House Committee on Rules. (consideration: CR H5415-5429; text: CR H5415-5419)
+- 2022-06-09 — Considered under the provisions of rule H. Res.
+1153. (consideration: CR H5415-5429)
+- 2022-06-09 — DEBATE - The House proceeded with one hour of debate on H.R.
+2377.
+- 2022-06-09 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-06-09 — House amendment offered
+- 2022-06-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-09 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-06-09 — On passage Passed by the Yeas and Nays: 224 - 202 (Roll no. 255).
+- 2022-06-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 224 - 202 (Roll no. 255).
+- 2022-06-09 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2022-06-09 — Rule provides for consideration of H.R.
+2377 and H.R.
+7910.
+Provides for one hour of debate on H.R.
+2377 and two hours of debate on H.R.
+7910.
+Also provides for a motion to recommit on each measure.
+- 2022-06-09 — The previous question was ordered pursuant to the rule.